Andunie/CargoTrackingApp/README.md

 ## 🚀 Overview

-CargoTracking is a distributed logistics application built with a **microservices architecture** using modern technologies.
-It enables users to create, track, and manage cargo shipments with live location updates and instant status change notifications.

-This project is designed to demonstrate scalable architecture, event-driven communication, real-time data flow, and DevOps best practices.
+Cargo Tracking is a real-time shipment monitoring and notification system designed for logistics companies and end users.
+Built with a microservices architecture using ASP.NET Core, React, SignalR, Kafka, RabbitMQ, Redis, and Docker, the system enables users to create, track, and manage cargo shipments efficiently.
+It provides live location updates on an interactive map and delivers instant status change notifications through a real-time communication channel.
+The backend handles event-driven updates and message-based communication between services, while the frontend offers a responsive and user-friendly interface for managing shipments, viewing shipment history, and tracking deliveries across regions.
+This project demonstrates scalable architecture, real-time data processing, and modern DevOps practices in a distributed system.

 ---